 It might sound dramatic, but cooking with pasta water truly changed the way I cook.
 And since I make pasta at least once a week, I use the pasta water method quite often.
 It's incredibly simple, but completely elevates virtually any pasta dish.

 What is "The Pasta Water Method"?

-I don't know if anyone other than myself actually calls it that, but it is a brilliant method on its own and deserves a name.
+I don't know if anyone other than myself actually calls it that, but it is a brilliant method that deserves a proper name.
 The Pasta Water Method is a technique in which cooked pasta, along with a good amount of its pasta water cooking liquid is added to a sauté to turn it into a luscious sauce.

 The starchiness of the pasta water helps to bind the sautéed ingredients together and adhere them to the pasta.
 The alternative is dry pasta, whose ingredients all fall to the bottom of the bowl.
 No one wants that.